Missing in action: World War II

 There are many missing combatants and other persons in service from World War II.

 In the United States Armed Forces, 78,750 personnel missing in action had been reported by the end of the war, representing over 19 percent of the total of 405,399 killed during the conflict.

 As with MIAs from the First World War, it is a routine occurrence for the remains of missing personnel killed during the Second World War to be periodically discovered.
 Usually they are found purely by chance (e.g. during construction or demolition work) though on some occasions they are recovered following deliberate, targeted searches.
 As with the First World War, in western Europe MIAs are generally found as individuals, or in twos or threes.
 However, sometimes the numbers in a group are considerably larger e.g. the mass grave at Villeneuve-Loubet, which contained the remains of 14 German soldiers killed in August 1944.
 Others are located at remote aircraft crash sites in various countries.

 But in eastern Europe and Russia, World War II casualties include approximately two million missing Germans, and many mass graves remain to be found.
-Almost a half million German MIAs have been buried in new graves since the end of the Cold War.
+Almost half a million German MIAs have been buried in new graves since the end of the Cold War.
 Most of them will stay unknown.
 The German War Graves Commission is spearheading the effort.
 Similarly, there are approximately 4 million missing Russian service personnel scattered across the former Eastern Front, from Leningrad down to Stalingrad, though around 300 volunteer groups make periodic searches of old battlefields to recover human remains for identification and reburial.